14

 Admissions Snapshot

-| Avg faculty salary (monthly) | $6,116 |
+Avg faculty salary (monthly)$6,116

-Fisk admits 37.4% of applicants, the most selective school in this batch.
+Fisk admits 37.4% of applicants, the most selective school in our dataset.
 Reported SAT mid-ranges run 570 to 790 in math and 570 to 720 in reading; ACT composite is 19 to 24.
 The math 75th percentile of 790 is unusually high and likely reflects a small cohort of high-scoring applicants targeting Fisk's pre-medical and pre-doctoral pipelines.
 The selective admit combined with a 29.9% completion rate suggests the admit screen captures academic preparation but the school struggles to retain students through to the bachelor's, with many transferring or pausing.

 Compared to Similar Schools